Skip to content

 | Explaining color to the Chief Marketing Officer CMO |

 How often we find ourselves explaining color to the Chief Marketing Officer CMO.
 We have all been there.
 On a conference call with a marketing team who thinks they know the path to the perfect message for their brand, yet they are unable to see pink in a blind world.
+Explaining color to the CMO is important for law firm and professional service growth.

 These are just a few challenges we face with many marketing teams; resistance to change, internal egos, pride, miscommunication and being colorblind to the vast world of opportunity that surrounds us.